Posted in Living this Life

 Weird

 “Well, that’s weird”, she said.
-And she walked away, leaving an indelible mark on my heart.
+And then she walked away, leaving an indelible mark on my heart.

 It was 1989.
 My family had moved from Africa to Los Angeles, and I was thrown into a Southern California high school after spending the first 14 years of my life in the jungles of West Africa. (anyone getting Mean Girls vibes here yet?)
 This was a mixer to get to know people before the first day of school, and some cheerleaders were supposed to be welcoming us.
 So she smiled brightly, asked me where I was from, and I eagerly told her, “I’m from Africa”.